Cincinnati-Design-LAB/architour/src/content/buildings/uptown-arts.md

 interior_accessibility: Handicap accessible.
 All floors will be open to visitors except the basement.
 contractor: Messer Construction (2000)
 original_function: Cigar manufacturing facility.
-significance: >-
-  Uptown Arts was a pioneer in the renaissance of Over-the-Rhine along with the Art Academy and Lightbourne Communications.
 unique_features: >-
   The current entry is on the back side of the original building, and other structures that faced Liberty were demolished over time which explains the